dennis-johnson-dev/webpack-entry-stats-plugin/README.md

 # webpack-entry-stats-plugin
 Webpack plugin emitting a JSON file containing the required assets for each of the entrypoints.

-This is useful if you are code splitting initial chunks and need a reference to the hashed filenames for use in building script tag urls.
+This is useful if you are code splitting initial chunks (something like AggressiveSplittingPlugin) and need a reference to the hashed filenames for use in building script tag urls.

 # Installation

 ```
 $ yarn add --dev webpack-entry-stats-plugin
 ```

+> __Note__: This plugin requires Node 4.7 and Webpack 2.

 # Usage